Black Friday darker for some retail stocks than others

 Weaker spending could mean less of a cushion to retailers, which would particularly hurt those stores that are already struggling.

-Adding to difficulties, retailers have been scrambling to cut costs and find ways to minimize the damage to their bottom lines from tariffs already levied on $250 million Chinese imports and upcoming tariffs on another $300 worth of Chinese imports.
+Adding to difficulties, retailers have been scrambling to cut costs and find ways to minimize the damage to their bottom lines from tariffs already levied on $250 billion Chinese imports and upcoming tariffs on another $300 billion worth of Chinese imports.

 “The stores that are not going to do so well are the ones with a middle of the road proposition.
 The ones that aren’t overly expensive but are also not great value.” warned Neil Saunders, managing director of research firm GlobalData Retail.